March 19, 2020

 Mithras didn't sacrifice himself, he killed a bull.

 We don't know anything about the death of Mithras (thus we certainly don't know anything about a resurrection).
+Thus, the idea of Mithras vs Jesus seems to be quite a bit over exaggerated.

 This rite (bull sacrifice (taurobolium) with the pouring of blood) is reported in the 2nd century AD.